NevinAF/bga-ts-template/README.md

 - When `--typescript`, generates the `GameStates` and `PlayerActions` types to avoid redefining the same information for usage in the typescript files.

 WIP - Defines state name constants and transition name constants for usage in the .game.php file.

+## Tested With

+The following is a list of repositories that have been create with the bga-ts-template, or forked from existing games and converted to the bga-ts-template.
+These repositories serve as a good example for how to set up more complex project while using the bga-ts-template:

+- **[Tutorials](/docs/tutorials/index.md)**: The list of BGA Type Safe Template tutorials.

+- **[Terraforming Mars](https://github.com/NevinAF/bga-ts-template-mars)**: Forked from https://github.com/elaskavaia/bga-mars.
+This game originally uses TS, but left nearly all framework types as `any`.
+This repository is a good example of how to convert an existing typescript project.
+Note that most of the changes are related to how the the modules are defined due to using `AMD` modules rather than `none`.
+This was a choice made to demonstrate that all BGA TS Template features still work after conversions, but not necessarily needed for an easy conversion.